greatwilliams/aimfarms/README.md

 # aimfarms
-This is a website for the AIM Farms Test
+This is a website for the AIM Farms
+From    Vscode -> Github -> Cpanel